lxs602/Chinese-Mandarin-Dictionaries/README.md

 A searchable concordance for the Chinese Union Version (CUV) Bible, with an English translation from the World English Bible - British English or the King James Version.

-The Bible is free in Chinese and English, and has a large amount of availalbe Chinese-English vocabulary.
+The Bible is free in Chinese and English, and has a large amount of available Chinese-English vocabulary.

 Secondly, there are many Bible concordances in English, but there appear to be perhaps only <a href=http://akow.org/product/%e8%a7%a3%e6%9e%90%e5%bc%8f%e6%96%b0%e7%b4%84%e7%b6%93%e6%96%87%e5%bd%99%e7%b7%a8>one</a>, for the New Testament, in Chinese.